sophgo/tpu-mlir/docs/developer_manual/source_en/16_tpulang.rst

 Subsequently, model deployment can be completed using model_deploy.py.
 The detailed steps for each of these processes are explained below.
 You can find detailed information on various interfaces used (such as tpul.init, deinit, Tensor, and operator interfaces) in appx02 (:ref:`Appendix 02: Basic Elements of TpuLang`).

+The following steps assume that the loading of the tpu-mlir release package has been completed.

 Initialization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The specific definition of the initialization function can be found in the documentation under the section titled (:ref:`Initialization Function <init>`).

    .. code-block:: python

+      import transform.TpuLang as tpul
+      import numpy as np

       tpul.init('BM1684X')